-- MA 136 Geometry (4) Prerequisite: MA 020.
-Axiomatic systems; finite geometries, neutral and hyperbolic geometries, transformations of the Euclidean plane, projective geometry. - MA 140 Complex Analysis (4) Prerequisite: MA 019.
-Complex numbers, analytic and harmonic functions, integrals, series, residues and poles, conformal maps, Fundamental Theorem of Algebra and the classical theorems obtained in complex analysis.
-Discussion of some of the great topics in complex analysis such as the Riemann Hypothesis and Bieberbach Conjecture (now a theorem). - MA 150 Topics (4) Prerequisite: MA 019 or MA 020.
-Course content will be determined by student interest and need. - MA 155 History of Mathematics (4) Prerequisite: MA 019 or MA 020.
-Survey of the historical development of mathematics from antiquity through the early twentieth century.
+- involve $\sqrt{-1}$.
+You will learn, however, that there is nothing imaginary about them.
+Indeed, complex numbers play a fundamental role in modern physics and (surprisingly) make some calculations with real variables extremely simple.
+Topics include analytic and harmonic functions, integrals, series, residues and poles, conformal maps, and the classical theorems of complex analysis.
+In-course honors and research opportunities are available per discussion with the instructor. - MA 150 Topics (4) Prerequisite: MA 019 or MA 020.
+Course content varies from year to year, depending on interests of faculty and students.
+Possible topics include: coding theory, mathematical biology, geometric modeling, statistical modeling, philosophy of mathematics. - MA 155 History of Mathematics (4) Prerequisite: MA 019 or MA 020.
+We strive in this course to gain an understanding of how mathematics has developed since ancient times.
+We will study historical texts, seeking to place them in their broader scientific, intellectual, and social contexts.
+Our aim will be to consider the work of past mathematicians on its own terms, asking, "What did these mathematicians think they were doing?
+What were their goals, interests, and methods?
+What did they think they had accomplished?"
 Topics included: mathematics in ancient Greece, mathematics in China and India during the medieval period, the mathematics of Islam, the evolution of ideas in such areas as geometry, number theory, calculus, algebra, and set theory.
 Includes exploration of historiographical questions and of questions about the nature of mathematical discovery and proof.
 Emphasizes use of primary sources. - MA 160, 165 Fundamentals of Mathematics I, II (4,2) Not for credit toward mathematics major.
-Logic, sets, numbers, natural numbers, numeration systems, algorithms for arithmetic operations, geometry, probability.
-(GE Reasoning Abstractly for MA 160; Quantitative and Analytical Reasoning for MA 165).
+This course examines familiar mathematics from a more sophisticated perspective.
+It focuses on the abstract structure of mathematics, emphasizing problem solving, communication, and reasoning.
+Put another way, we will be exploring and communicating the ideas and reasons behind the mathematical ideas.
+Topics include: logic, sets, numbers, natural numbers, numeration systems, algorithms for arithmetic operations, geometry, and probability.
 MA 160 is a prerequisite for MA165. - MA 180 Problem Solving Seminar (1) Corequisite: MA 015 or MA 020.
-Solve published problems from sources such as The American Mathematical Monthly, Mathematics Magazine, or Math Horizons, and submit solutions for publication.
-Fall semester students will also prepare for the Putnam examination, while spring semester students will assist in organizing the annual mathematics contest.
+At its heart, mathematics is problem solving.
+In most undergraduate courses, the problems assigned are intimately connected with the current topic of discussion in the class and in the text.
+This practice gives an unrealistic picture of the way the mathematics generally works.
+In most non-classroom situations, problems and questions are unstructured and come without external clues as to what approach will be useful or how difficult the problem is likely to be.
+In this seminar, you will be introduced to "context free" problems from sources such as The American Mathematical Monthly, Mathematics Magazine, or Math Horizons, and you will learn how to devise your own approach to finding a solution.
+You will have the opportunity to submit your solutions to the mathematics journals in which the problems appeared.
 May be repeated for credit.
 Does not satisfy the Breadth requirement for the mathematics major. - MA 190SS, 191SS Mathematics Seminar for Service Learning Internship (1,0) Prerequisite: Consent of instructor.
 Students will spend one (MA-191SS) or three hours (MA-190SS) per week either (1) tutoring elementary, junior high, or high school students, primarily in mathematics or (2) running after-school enrichment programs in mathematics or computer science in local elementary, junior high, or high schools.
 Students will also attend three 1-hour course meetings, and write a reflective paper on the experience.
 Does not satisfy the Breadth requirement for the mathematics major.
 (By arrangement.)